Vladimir Lvovich Solntsev

 Born February 9, 1957 in Tula (Russia).

-Graduated from Tula Polytechnic Institute and the Russian Academy of Foreign Trade.
+Graduated from the department of mechanical engineering of Tula Polytechnic Institute with a specialization in "range facilities" and the Russian Academy for Foreign Trade.

 He began working at Tula Machine-Building Plant, rose through the ranks from a foreman to the Deputy Directior of Finance and Marketing Joint Stock Company Tulamashzavod, Tula.

 From 1995 Solntsev worked in the Mezhkombank Group as President of Investment Company Mezhinvest, Director of the Bank Investment Programs Department, then headed the Department for Military-Technical Cooperation SUE Aviation Military-Industrial Complex Sykhoy, Moscow.